 How Will You Know if I Have a Ureaplasma or a Mycoplasma Infection?

-These infections are usually detected through urine samples or swab tests from the penis or the vagina.
+These infections are usually detected through urine samples or swab tests with samples taken from the penis or the vagina.

 What is the Treatment for Ureaplasma or Mycoplasma Infection?

-Cases of ureaplasma and mycoplasma infections can be treated by taking the proper antibiotics.
+Cases of ureaplasma and mycoplasma infections can be treated by a simple courseof antibiotics.

-Many antibiotics work through a method known as peptidoglycan synthesis which means breaking down of bacteria cell walls.
-However, ureaplasma and mycoplasma cells do not have targeted walls during the procedure, and so, they are highly resistant to these kinds of antibiotics.
+Many antibiotics work through a method known as peptidoglycan synthesis which means breaking down of bacterial cell walls.
+However, ureaplasma and mycoplasma cells do not have walls for the antibiotics to attack, and so, they are highly resistant to these kinds of antibiotics.

 How Can You Prevent a Ureaplasma or a Mycoplasma Infection?

-You can prevent from spreading these infections by wearing a condom and practicing safe sex.
-Maintaining good sexual health will reduce the chances of repeatedly getting infected and experience any long term damage as a result.
-If you remain sexually active, it is advised that you schedule STI screening regularly.
-Screening is necessary as different STIs are asymptomatic and so, you won’t know if you have a disease without getting tested.
-Besides that, regular STI testing allows you to detect infections quickly which will allow you to begin the treatment right away.
-If you have had unprotected sex and have come into close contact with an STI, make sure you get tested soon.
+In addition, regular STI testing allows you to detect infections quickly which will allow you to begin the treatment right away.
+If you have had unprotected sex and have come into close contact with an STI, make sure you get tested promptly.